-Traditional Song Week realizes a dream of a comprehensive program completely devoted to traditional styles of singing.
+For our twelfth year, we are excited to invite you to Traditional Song Week, realizing our dream of a comprehensive program completely devoted to traditional styles of singing.
 Unlike programs where singing takes a back seat to the instrumentalists, it is the main focus of this week, which aims to help restore the power of songs within the larger traditional music scene.
 Here, finally, is a place where you can develop and grow in confidence about your singing, and have lots of fun with other folks devoted to their own song journeys.
 Come gather with us to explore various traditional song genres under the guidance of experienced, top-notch instructors.
 When singers gather together, magical moments are bound to happen!